Winning the Food Fight:Best Practices for Managing Grocery Retail Supply Chains

 In a 2018 study of North American grocery retailers, almost 70 % of the respondents indicated that they cannot consider all relevant aspects of a promotion, such as price, promotion type or in-store display, when forecasting promotional uplifts.
 But they wish they could.

-Variables that can be considered include, but are not limited to:
+Factors that can be considered in causal modeling include, but are not limited to:

 - Type of promotion, such as price reduction or multi-buy